math3matical/procure/README.md

   key: 'bugzilla-token'
 ~~~

- - To obtain a bugzilla api token, login to <a href="https://bugzilla.redhat.com/userprefs.cgi?tab=apikey">https://bugzilla.redhat.com/userprefs.cgi?tab=apikey</a>
+ - To obtain a Bugzilla API token, login to <a href="https://bugzilla.redhat.com/userprefs.cgi?tab=apikey">https://bugzilla.redhat.com/userprefs.cgi?tab=apikey</a>

-### 12) Populating the Tag Group and Tag Item tables
+### 14) Populating the Tag Group and Tag Item tables.
+This process is currently manual, but will be added into the UI.

  - From the procure directory, login to the rails console: